tiangolo/dockerswarm.rocks/docs/swarmpit.md

 It will use the environment variables you created above.

+__NOTE:- If you get error "network "traefik-public" is declared as external, but could not be found.
+You need to create a swarm-scoped network before the stack is deployed
+" then please create network by using this command docker network create --driver=overlay traefik-public then again run docker stack deploy -c swarmpit.yml swarmpit__

 ## Check it

 * Check if the stack was deployed with: